ashna333/sharedwheels/README.md

 # SharedWheels

-is a web-based carpooling system where users can share rides, reduce travel costs, and lower carbon emissions.
+SharedWheels is a web-based carpooling system where users can share rides, reduce travel costs, and lower carbon emissions.
 The platform connects drivers who have available seats with passengers traveling the same route.is a web-based carpooling system where users can share rides, reduce travel costs, and lower carbon emissions.
 The platform connects drivers who have available seats with passengers traveling the same route.
 ## Features

 - User registration and login